Summary: Otrere comes to terms with her affection for Xander (Deleted scene from Episode 20).

 “That’s not very nice,” Otrere said in her quietly dignified voice, brushing a stray bit of chalk from her hair.

 “Peeves!
-I’m gonna get the Bloody Baron,” Xander warned.
+I’m going to get the Bloody Baron,” Xander warned.
 Ron had advised him after a post-DA meeting of using that to calm the poltergeist down.